Probate Q&A Series

 Understanding the Problem

 The question is whether, in North Carolina probate, an affiant handling a small estate by collection by affidavit can complete the process with only the assets currently collected, then later address additional investment accounts or other property that surface after the usual timeframe for the small‑estate filing.
-The concern is whether closing now will block collection of slow‑moving or newly discovered accounts and whether a new filing or reopening is allowed under North Carolina’s small‑estate rules.
+The concern is whether closing now will block collection of slow‑moving or newly discovered accounts and whether a new filing or amendment is allowed under North Carolina’s small‑estate rules.

 Apply the Law